dynamomanal/My-Digital-Ocean/README.md

 Uploads the user’s CV and applies to the selected jobs automatically.

-If real-time data is unavailable, AutoApply.AI seamlessly falls back to a dummy job dataset, ensuring the experience remains smooth and testable even without live APIs.

 This automation drastically reduces the time and effort candidates spend on repetitive tasks like job searching, form filling, and uploading the same documents across multiple platforms.